Ir para o conteúdo

 • A configuration profile to test the pipeline with a full-size test dataset.

-Notably, some configuration files contain the definition of profiles.
+Some configuration files contain the definition of profiles.
 For example, the docker, singularity, and conda profiles are defined in the nextflow.config file in the pipeline project directory.

 Profiles used by nf-core pipelines can be broadly categorized into two groups: